Graphisoft Announces Latest Product Lineup At Building Together Event

 With BIMcloud, users get secure, real-time collaboration between project team members, regardless of the size of the design project, the location of the offices, or the internet connection speed.
 Private and public cloud configurations on standard hardware and Software as a Service (SaaS) allow even smaller offices to take advantage of fast, efficient, and secure access to shared projects in real-time.

 A solid platform for multidisciplinary design collaboration makes BIMcloud the tool architects and engineers can count on.
-The latest innovations focus on security - a key concern of all design firms - thanks to the recently introduced multi-factor authentication.
+The latest innovations focus on security a key concern of all design firms thanks to the recently introduced multi-factor authentication.
+BIMx

 With BIMx, the most popular presentation and coordination app for desktop, iPad, iPhone, and Android phones and tablets, users can bridge the gap between the design studio, the client's office, and the construction site.

-BIMx is far more than a great 3D viewer - it's a productive workplace and mobile collaboration solution.
+BIMx is far more than a great 3D viewer it's a productive workplace and mobile collaboration solution.
 New, built-in issue-reporting capabilities shorten the time required to resolve problems found on the construction site or during project coordination meetings.
+Archicad Collaborate

 DDScad combines great architecture with peak building performance thanks to intelligent Mechanical, Electrical, and Plumbing (MEP) design tools, integrated calculations, and comprehensive documentation solutions for all building systems.
 Users can design and deliver high-quality MEP projects on time and within budget while collaborating seamlessly with BIM project stakeholders.